 This native perennial grows up to 5 feet tall.
 The stems and leaves lack the stinging hairs of the other nettles.
-The leaves are oval-shaped and on long stalks opposite on the stem (B).
-The male and female flowers are on separate spikes.
-The very small greenish male flowers are arranged on erect, interrupted spikes like a string of beads (B).
-The female flowers are usually on continuous spikes, often terminated by clusters of leaves (A).
-Identified by the lack of stinging hairs and by the flower clusters arranged like a string of beads.
+Toothed, oval-shaped leaves are on long stalks opposite on the stem (B).
+Male and female flowers arise from the leaf axils on separate spikes, sometimes on separate plants.
+The small greenish male flowers tend to be arranged in interrupted clusters like a string of beads (A) while female flowers are usually on continuous, erect spikes, often terminated by clusters of leaves (B).

 Grows in moist woodlands, flowering from July through September.
-In Fontenelle Forest, common in Mormon Hollow.
+It is common in ravines and floodplain sites at Fontenelle Forest.
+It has not been documented at Neale Woods.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.